-- Renewable Energy Supply (RES) Request for Proposals (RFP) Phases I, II and III; - o the Renewable Energy Standard Offer Program (RESOP); - the Feed-In Tariff (FIT) Program; - the Hydroelectric Standard Offer Program (HESOP); - the Hydroelectric Energy Supply Agreements (HESA) directive, covering new and redeveloped hydro facilities; - o the Hydro Contract Initiative (HCI), covering existing hydro plants; - o the Energy from Waste program; and - o NUGs who are under contract with the IESO rather than OEFC.
+- Renewable Energy Supply (RES) Request for Proposals (RFP) Phases I, II and III; - the Renewable Energy Standard Offer Program (RESOP); - the Feed-In Tariff (FIT) Program; - the Hydroelectric Standard Offer Program (HESOP); - the Hydroelectric Energy Supply Agreements (HESA) directive, covering new and redeveloped hydro facilities; - the Hydro Contract Initiative (HCI), covering existing hydro plants; - the Energy from Waste program; and - NUGs who are under contract with the IESO rather than OEFC.

 Quantity E in Equation 1 is the forecast quantity of electricity supplied by these renewable generators times the fixed price they are paid under their contract with the IESO.
 The statistical model includes estimates of the fixed prices.
 In some cases, this is simply the announced contract price (e.g., \$420/MWh for solar generation under RESOP).
 In others, the contract price needs to be adjusted in each year either partially or fully in proportion to inflation.
-In still others, detailed information on contract prices is not available, and they have been estimated based on publicly-available information (for example, the Ontario Government announced that the weighted average price for Renewable RFP I projects was \$79.97/MWh, but did not announce prices for individual contracts).13 renewable capacity coming into service during the forecast period, and the monthly output of both existing and new plants, using either historical values of actual outputs (where available), or estimates based on the plants' capacities and estimated capacity factors.
+In still others, detailed information on contract prices is not available, and they have been estimated based on publicly-available information (for example, the Ontario Government announced that the weighted average price for Renewable RFP I projects was \$79.97/MWh, but did not announce prices for individual contracts).10

+The size and generation type of the successful renewable energy projects to-date have been announced by the government of Ontario and the IESO.
+The forecast includes additional renewable capacity coming into service during the forecast period, and the monthly output of both existing and new plants, using either historical values of actual outputs (where available), or estimates based on the plants' capacities and estimated capacity factors.
 The forecast also considers average market revenues for each plant or type of plant.
 Quantity F in Equation 1 is therefore the forecast output of the renewable generation multiplied by the forecast average market revenue (based on market prices in the Market Price Forecast Report) at the time that output is generated.